I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_monitorfrequencyrangeset_getnumfrequencyranges.md

 ### -param hMonitorFrequencyRangeSet [in]

 [in] A handle to a monitor frequency range set object.
-The display miniport driver previously obtained this handle by calling the <b>pfnGetMonitorFrequencyRangeSet</b> function of the <a href="display.monitor_interface">Monitor interface</a>.
+The display miniport driver previously obtained this handle by calling the <b>pfnGetMonitorFrequencyRangeSet</b> function of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff568433">Monitor interface</a>.

 ### -param pNumMonitorFrequencyRanges [out]